rundfunk47/stinsen/README.md

 * CoordinatorView has been removed, use `.view()`.
 * Routers are specialized using the coordinator instead of the route.
 * Minor changes to functions and variable names.
+* Coordinators need to be marked as final.

 # License 📃